 The book concludes with an epilogue which recognizes the value of AA to the recovery of millions.
 Stating that, “Atheists and agnostics deserve just as much of a chance at recovery as believers do,” Jeffrey Munn provides this group with that chance.
 It is a chance for those of us who have been struggling to find a way to do the steps without compromising our beliefs to finally get busy on the work.
 It is a great resource for sponsors in both traditional and secular AA groups.
 It is a tool to help us live up to the Responsibility Pledge, part of extending the hand of AA to “anyone, anywhere.”
 And for that, we are responsible.

 Heather C. is a member of a secular group in Ontario.
 At the age of 70, after multiple attempts to moderate her alcohol consumption, the Step 1 light bulb finally came on in May of 2018, even though she hadn’t ever been to an AA meeting.
 After a few weeks of driving a great distance to attend meetings with a Refuge Recovery group, the leader recommended the We Agnostics AA group she now attends.
 She is infinitely grateful for the support and friendship she finds there.
 She feels that ongoing sobriety would have been difficult, if not impossible, without the genuine caring, sound wisdom and positive example of the members of her group.
-She begins her second year of sobriety with the aspiration to continue learning and to make others aware of the option of recovery in a secular group.
+Her aspiration now is to continue learning and to make others aware of the option of recovery in a secular group.

 Staying Sober Without God – The Workbook

 A psychology-based guide through the practical 12 steps of recovery for anyone struggling with alcohol, drugs or behavioral addictions